So far, we have focused on two categories of forces: normal force and body force (W=mg).

 This is the same box as in the previous problem (weight of 4 kN).
 This time, it's on a 30 degree ramp with a 0.7 coefficient of static friction.

-Solve for Pslip, the force that puts the box into translational motion.
+Solve for Pslip, the force that puts the box into translational motion down the ramp.

 Then, solve for Ptip, the force that overturns the box about the pivot point.